-- The school SENDCo is Miss Chloe Williams - All pupils are tracked in English and Maths throughout the school year.
-If there are concerns regarding progress, staff raise initial concerns with parents and SENDCo.
+- The school SEND team consists of the SENDCo; Miss Chloe Williams and the Assistant Headteacher; Miss Clare Parkinson - All pupils are tracked in English and Maths throughout the school year.
+If there are concerns regarding progress, staff raise initial concerns with parents and the SENDCo.
 A graduated approach is then followed and additional support or intervention may be provided depending on the need of the individual child - Additional support or intervention is specific to the individual needs of the child - Intervention is then monitored and evaluated by class teachers, the school SENCO (Special Educational Needs Co-ordinator) and the assessment coordinator - Any new children joining our school will be assessed on entry in a variety of different ways and information from a child's previous school will also be sought